Disney Q2 profit sinks on pandemic woes

-NEW YORK (AP) — Disney reported a steep decline in profit as many segments of its media and entertainment offerings have ground to a standstill during the coronavirus pandemic.
+NEW YORK (AP) — The House of Mouse is struggling amid the coronavirus pandemic.
+Disney reported a steep decline in profit as many segments of its media and entertainment offerings ground to a standstill.

 Its second quarter profit dropped 91% to $475 million, down from $5.4 billion a year earlier.
 Overall, the company said costs related to COVID-19 cut Disney’s pretax profit by $1.4 billion.

-One bright spot was its Disney Plus streaming service, which contributed to an almost $3 billion revenue increase for direct-to-consumer and international business.
+One bright spot was its Disney Plus streaming service, which launched in November.
+As of May 4, the company said Disney Plus had 54.5 million subscribers.
+The service contributed to an almost $3 billion revenue increase for Disney’s direct-to-consumer and international business.
 Overall revenue rose 21 percent to $18.01 billion, just short of the $18.06 billion analysts expected.

 Disney shares fell roughly 2% in after-market trading.